 The reign of King Alfred is a very important part of the Anglo Saxon period not because of military or political victories but for his love for religion, learning, and the spread of writings.

-The condition of England was not good when he got the crown.
+The condition of England was not good when he was the ruler of England.
 He knew the importance of learning and literature.
 Alfred himself translated a book named Cura Pastoralis which he then made his guiding book.

 He saw a king as a shepherd for his people.
 Danes attacked his kingdom many times.
 He was even forced to spend a few months in the marshes.
 But afterward, he defeated the Danes.